Consensys/gridplus-sale/README.md

 `SetupSale()` may be called by the admin (by default, the address that deployed the contract).
 It takes the following parameters:

 ```
-uint _Rmax    The maximum value of R (in GRID/ETH)
 uint _start   The block number on which the sale begins
 uint length   The number of blocks for which the sale will run. _start + length = end block
 uint _a_1     The a_1 parameter in the function above
 uint _a_2     The a_2 parameter in the function above
 ```

 This function may only be called once by the admin and will `throw` otherwise.
+Note that `Rmax` is set when the cap is determined.
+This may happen shortly after the initial parameterization.

 #### 2. Pre-sale